WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery

 We employed GPT-4o and Claude 3.5 Sonnet for the risk reasoning task.
-Both models were used with a temperature of 0.2, a maximum generation length of 1024 tokens, and top-$p$ sampling of 0.95.
-The backend is implemented using FastAPI with Uvicorn for asynchronous request handling.
-Persistent storage is managed using PostgreSQL with schemas designed for detection history and metadata.
+Both models were used with a temperature of 0.2, a maximum generation length of 1024 tokens, and top-$p$ sampling with $ p=0.95$.
+The system uses a FastAPI backend with a PostgreSQL database for metadata and history management.
 For object detection training, standard data augmentation techniques (random scaling, rotation, and brightness adjustment) were applied to improve generalization.
 Detection performance is summarized using precision, recall, F1-score, and mean Average Precision (mAP).
 We report mAP@50 computed at an Intersection-over-Union (IoU) threshold of 0.50.
 For deployment in our service-oriented system, inference post-processing uses a confidence threshold of 40 and an overlap/NMS setting of 30, enabling consistent operational behavior across model variants.